-Microfluidic Mixing: A Design Guideline for Efficient Lab-on-a-Chip Devices
+Microfluidic Mixing: How to Design Efficient Micromixers for Lab-on-a-Chip Devices

 • Reaction kinetics in chemical and biological assays